-If you're living with HIV and are long term unemployed, apply to take part in our ‘Work Positive' Programme (previously the 'Back to Work' Programme) funded by Big Lottery Fund.
+If you're living with HIV and are unemployed, apply to take part in our ‘Work Positive' Programme (previously the 'Back to Work' Programme) funded by Big Lottery Fund.

-If you've been unemployed for two years or more, our programme could help you to take positive steps back towards employment in a safe, supportive environment and in a way that suits you.
+If you are unemployed our programme could help you to take positive steps back towards employment in a safe, supportive environment and in a way that suits you.

 Placements are available for 2016 in London, Essex, Brighton, Shropshire and Cambridgeshire.

-If you’re interested in the project but would like to know more before applying, please email firstname.lastname@example.org to register your interest.
+If you would like to know more please email firstname.lastname@example.org.
 Ruth Burns will reply to your email, or alternatively leave a phone number if you’d prefer us to give you a call.

 Successful applicants will be expected to attend a two-day induction.